The New US$15 Raspberry Pi Zero 2 W: Five Times Faster

 A top view of a Raspberry Pi Zero 2 W single-board computer.
 The board is green with a distinctive yellow GPIO (General Purpose Input/Output) header area, and it features a central processor with the Raspberry Pi logo, a rectangular black chip to its right, a mini HDMI port, a micro USB power port, and two micro USB ports for peripherals.
 The components are mounted on the surface of the circuit board, which has printed labels for various connections.

-In the tech world, the name Raspberry Pi has become synonymous with single-board computers that pack a punch.
-The latest addition to their compact range, the Raspberry Pi Zero 2 W, is no exception.
-With a processing speed that's up to five times faster than its predecessor, the Pi Zero W, and a shielded Wi-Fi enclosure, this little device has a lot to offer.
-It's an ideal choice for applications like room-assistant, providing an impressive performance despite its small size.
+The name Raspberry Pi is well-known in the tech world for single-board computers that offer a remarkable price to performance ratio.
+The latest in their compact line-up, the Raspberry Pi Zero 2 W, is no exception.
+With processing speeds up to five times faster than its predecessor, the Pi Zero W, and a shielded Wi-Fi enclosure, this small device has plenty to offer.
+It's an excellent choice for applications like room-assistant, delivering impressive performance despite its tiny size.

-Despite its modest dimensions (just 65 mm × 30 mm), the Raspberry Pi Zero 2 W is a force to be reckoned with.
-In terms of processing power and cost, it falls between an ESP32 and the latest Raspberry Pi 4 Model B. However, its ability to run Linux-based operating systems places it closer to the latter, proving that size is not an indicator of capability.
+Despite its modest dimensions of just 65 mm × 30 mm, the Raspberry Pi Zero 2 W is a powerful device.
+In terms of processing power and cost, it fits between an ESP32 and the latest Raspberry Pi 4 Model B. However, its ability to run Linux-based operating systems places it closer to the latter, proving that size is not an indicator of capability.

-Raspberry Pi's foray into custom-built microcontrollers began with the Raspberry Pi Pico, which featured the RP2040 microcontroller.
-The Raspberry Pi Zero 2 W continues this trend by utilizing the RP3A0, Raspberry Pi's first home-grown system-in-package (SiP), designed in the UK.
-It consists of a Broadcom BCM2710A1 — which is the silicon die packaged inside the Broadcom BCM2837 chip which is used on the Raspberry Pi 3 — along with 512 MB of DRAM.
+Raspberry Pi's journey into custom-built microcontrollers began with the Raspberry Pi Pico, featuring the RP2040 microcontroller.
+The Raspberry Pi Zero 2 W continues this trend by using the RP3A0, Raspberry Pi's first home-grown system-in-package (SiP) designed in the UK.
+It consists of a Broadcom BCM2710A1 — the silicon die inside the Broadcom BCM2837 chip used in the Raspberry Pi 3 — along with 512 MB of DRAM.

-The Raspberry Pi Zero 2 W's SiP boasts four ARM Cortex-A53 cores, a significant upgrade from the single ARM11 core of its predecessor.
-While these cores may be a decade old, they are a noteworthy enhancement, demonstrating that Raspberry Pi is committed to continual improvement.
+The Raspberry Pi Zero 2 W's SiP features four ARM Cortex-A53 cores, a significant upgrade from the single ARM11 core of its predecessor.
+Although these cores are a decade old, they represent a substantial enhancement, showing Raspberry Pi's commitment to continuous improvement.
 The same cores are found in Roku streaming media players, the ODROID-C2, and various Amazon Echo Show models.

-This new model also sees an upgrade in Bluetooth capabilities, moving from Bluetooth 4.1 to Bluetooth 4.2 with Bluetooth Low Energy (BLE).
-Despite this, Bluetooth 4.2 is somewhat outdated, leaving room for future enhancements, potentially to Bluetooth 5.X, to increase the range of room-assistant nodes.
+This new model also upgrades its Bluetooth capabilities, moving from Bluetooth 4.1 to Bluetooth 4.2 with Bluetooth Low Energy (BLE).
+Despite this, Bluetooth 4.2 is somewhat outdated, leaving room for future upgrades, potentially to Bluetooth 5.X, which would increase the range of room-assistant nodes.

-The remaining specs are as expected for a computer of this price point (US$15), including 512 MB of RAM, two Micro-USB ports (one for data, one for power), a Mini-HDMI port, a MIPI camera interface (CSI), and a microSDHC slot.
-The Wi-Fi connection could see improvements due to the new enclosure, which enhances RF compliance, though it remains limited to Wi-Fi 4 (802.11n).
+The remaining specifications are typical for a computer at this price point (US$15), including 512 MB of RAM, two Micro-USB ports (one for data, one for power), a Mini-HDMI port, a MIPI camera interface (CSI), and a microSDHC slot.
+The Wi-Fi connection may see improvements due to the new enclosure enhancing RF compliance, though it remains limited to Wi-Fi 4 (802.11n).

-Conclusion: The Raspberry Pi 2 W is more than worthy successor
+Conclusion: The Raspberry Pi Zero 2 W is a Worthy Successor

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.